aigulkhkmv/rtr/README.md

-# rtr
+# Retrosynthetic analysis

-Repository for predicting retrosynthetic analysis using the Monte-Carlo tree to search and neural networks.
+Repository for predicting retrosynthetic analysis using the Monte-Carlo tree search and neural networks.